elvengard-mmo/elvengard_network/guides/introduction/packet_views.md

 ## Summary

 You now know how to create Views: functions for creating server packets.
-In the next chapter, we'll use this module to create and send packets to our client.
+In the final chapter, we'll use this module to create and send packets to our client.